dgatf/Oscilloscope/README.md

 <p align="center"><img src="./images/img2.png" width="300"><br>
   <i>Settings</i><br><br></p>

-Flash oscilloscpe.ino to an arduino board.
+Flash oscilloscope.ino to an arduino board.
 In the Oscilloscope gui settings select the serial port with correct properties.
-By default 1000000bps, 8bits, no parity, 1 stop bit and no flow control and an interval of 100ms between analog readings.
+By default 1000000bps, 8bits, no parity, 1 stop bit and no flow control and an interval of 100us between analog readings.

+You can connect any signal up to 5 volts to the analog pin A0.
+For signals over 5V a voltage divider is needed.

 For ATmega boards there is a PWM signal at pin B2(OC1B).
 To test the Oscilloscope app connect pin B2 to pin A0 Adjust PWM signal with PWM_FREQ and PWM_DUTY.
 Default is 100Hz, 50% duty.